felixrlopezm/Flowers-image-classifier/README.md

-# Udacity-Nanodegree-program-AI-programming-with-Python
+# Flowers Image Classifier
-My main projects for the Udacity Nanodegree program: AI programming with Python
+Final project for the Udacity Nanodegree program: AI programming with Python